GernotAlthammer/buderus_ecomatic4000/HA-Panel/README.md

-# HA Panel for Buderus Ecomatic 4000 HS4201 control unit visualization
+# HA Panel for Buderus Ecomatic 4000 HS4201 control unit

 This are example files of the Home Assistant Panel to show the values of the Buduerus Ecomatic 4000 HS4201 control unit